The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

-{\bf Atomic Skiplist (AS) and Atomic and Selective Consistency Skiplist (ASCS)~\cite{xiao2021write}.} Write latency is higher than read latency in PM.
+{\bf The Atomic Skiplist (AS) and the Atomic and Selective Consistency Skiplist (ASCS)~\cite{xiao2021write}.} Write latency is higher than read latency in PM.
 Moreover, excessive PM writes can result in hardware failure.
-In order to reduce PM writes, Xiao et al.~\cite{xiao2021write} uses a log-free design and all PM writes are guaranteed to be atomic via the instructions \texttt{CLFLUSH} and \texttt{MFENCE}.
+To reduce PM writes, Xiao et al.~\cite{xiao2021write} use a log-free design and all PM writes are guaranteed to be atomic via the instructions \texttt{CLFLUSH} and \texttt{MFENCE}.
 During inserts, AS orders the pointer updates such that the skiplist is recoverable without a log: (1)~A list $L$ of skiplist pointers that need to be updated is created; (2)~A data node is created and flushed to PM; (3)~Update the pointer in this data node to point to its successor; (4)~Update the pointer of its predecessor; (5)~Update the other pointers in $L$.
 Since each PM write is atomic, AS is recoverable even if the system crashes during insertion.
 ASCS relaxes the consistency criterion in that only the bottommost list is guaranteed to be consistent while the other levels are persistent but are not necessarily consistent upon system failure.
 Upon recovery from a failure, internal levels are rebuilt.
 This results in speedy recovery compared to~\cite{chen2019design} where the internal levels are volatile.
+AS and ASCS are compared against two skiplists: a Redo-Logging-based scheme for consistent and the persistent skiplist (RLS) and a non-consistency version of the persistent skiplist for the PM in~\cite{xiao2021write}.
+In terms of insertion and deletion latency, RLS is the slowest, followed by AS and ASCS.
+The non-consistent version is the fastest.